 - Citizen Science & Marine Mammal Monitoring at Fort Ross

 - Harbor Seal and Sea Lion Surveys

 - Exploring the Fur Warehouse

-Cost – $5/person/hour – Fort Ross Conservancy is a nonprofit organization that works to connect people to the history and beauty of Fort Ross and Salt Point parks.
-We are dedicated to providing outdoor youth education for all students.
-The Fort Ross Distance Learning fees ensure FRC is able to continue providing excellent programming which utilizes Fort Ross’ unique cultural and natural history to teach important ocean stewardship lessons.
+Cost – $5/person/hour – We are dedicated to providing outdoor youth education for all students.
+Distance Learning fees ensure that the Fort Ross Conservancy is able to provide excellent educational programming that utilizes Fort Ross’ unique cultural and natural history to teach important ocean stewardship lessons.

 Fee Waivers Available! – Public lands and outdoor learning experiences should be widely available.
 FRC aims to minimize the financial challenges that keep kids from taking important field trips.
 Thanks to the generous support from our donors we have created the Fort Ross Education Fund to offer program fee waivers and/or transportation subsidies to schools that would otherwise be unable to participate.
 We welcome teachers of all schools to apply!